owulveryck/blog/content/post/gopherjs-spa.md

 Ok, I abandoned those tools.
 But I still want to code my app, and I'm not the kind of guy that easily give up.

-Let's resume:
+Let's resume my needs:

 * I need a MVC, because it's the most natural way to code web ui today
 * MVC is not framework dependent
 * A SPA is the good choice for a mobile app and Cordova makes things easy
 * Javascript is mandatory

-I dig a little bit and I've found this blog post: [Do you really want an SPA framework?](https://mmikowski.github.io/no-frameworks/) that leads me to "the solution":
+I've digge a little bit and I've found this blog post: [Do you really want an SPA framework?](https://mmikowski.github.io/no-frameworks/) which leads me to "the solution":

-I will code my controller from scratch.
+I will code my model/view/controller from scratch.
+But as I want to preserve my health and stay away from Javacript, I will code it with something fun: go.

+At the last doGo.eu [Dmitri Shuralyov](https://twitter.com/shurcool) gave a very good introduction about [gopherjs](https://github.com/gopherjs/gopherjs).
+Gopherjs is a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) that converts go code into javascript.

+You can code all your logic in go and transpile it in javascript, or you can use is to access you DOM or other javascript libraries.

+A bunch of bindings to famous javascript libraries such as jQuery already exists on gihtub,

+Let's see an example and implement a very basic routing mechanism relying on a pure js library.

 # Examples